NLTM-LID/LID/CLI/Readme.md

 - If a directory is provided, the predicted languages for each audio file will be displayed in the console, and a CSV file named `predicted_lang.csv` will be created in the current directory, containing the audio filename and predicted language for each audio file.

-- Additionally, if only one audio file is provided, a bar chart showing the language identification probabilities with respect to all languages of the model will be displayed.
+- Additionally, if only one audio file is provided, a bar chart showing the language identification probabilities for all languages of the model will be displayed.

 ## Model Information